 For workplace investigations, interviews are crucial to a fair outcome.
 Done correctly, they can uncover essential information and corroborate a co-worker’s account of wrongdoing.
-Performed poorly or getting the facts wrong can lead to serious consequences for a company including substantial damage or back pay awards and even full reinstatement of an employee.
+Performed poorly, they can lead to serious consequences for a company, including substantial damage, back pay awards or even full reinstatement of an employee.

 1. Interview the right people at the right time

-Interview chronology matters too.
-Investigators should thoughtfully consider the order of the interviews.
+Interview chronology matters, too.
+Investigators should thoughtfully consider the order in which they conduct their interviews.
 As a general rule of thumb, Jessica Walberg of Ford & Harrison, LLP recommends interviewing the complainant, harasser, witnesses and then finally the complainant again in Solving the Mystery Behind Conducting a “Flawless” Workplace Investigation – An HR Attorney’s Perspective.
 However, every situation is unique and will need to be assessed relative to the act of misconduct.

-When interviewing the accused, you may choose to hold off telling the interviewee that (s)he is the subject of the complaint until later questioning.
+When interviewing the accused, you may choose to hold off telling the interviewee that they are the subject of the complaint until later questioning.
 However, it is important that the subject of an investigation is provided an opportunity to give his or her side of the story.
 Doing so will require that complete details regarding the allegation are provided.
-It is essential to remember that a workplace investigation interview is a fact-finding exercise and the interviewer is primarily asking questions and listening, not providing information to the interviewee.
+Remember that a workplace investigation interview is a fact-finding exercise and the interviewer is primarily asking questions and listening -- not providing information to the interviewee.

-3. Follow company workplace investigation process for interviews
+3. Follow the company workplace investigation process

-4. Don’t delay interviews during workplace investigations
+4. Don’t delay interviews

-6. Document the interview findings
+6. Document the findings